 Topeka, KS 66603

-If your disability was the result of a job-related injury or illness that had lasting consequences to your ability to work, you may be able to get disability benefits.
-In Kansas, most employers are legally required to carry worker’s compensation insurance for their employees.
+If your disability was the result of a job-related injury or illness that had lasting consequences to your ability to work, you may be able to get permanent or temporary disability benefits.
+In Kansas, most employers are legally required to carry worker's compensation insurance for their employees.
 Workers' comp benefits are usually easier to get than Social Security disability or SSI, because the workers' comp program covers partial disabilities.

 If you've been denied SSDI or SSI benefits, consider contacting a disability lawyer to help you appeal.
 You can arrange a free consultation with a Kansas disability lawyer using our lawyer directory.